 The County Treasurer is responsible for mailing Property Tax Statements to the owner of record, collecting property taxes, and disbursing taxes to the taxing authorities.
 Redemption on tax liens and mobile home permits are issued from the Treasurer's Office.
 The Country Treasurer also holds the office of Public Trustee and is responsible for processing release Deeds of Trust and Foreclosures on Deeds of Trust.

-First Half Due: March 21, 2024
+First Half Due: February 28, 2025

-Second Half Due: June 15, 2024
+Second Half Due: June 15, 2025

-Full Payment Due: April 30, 2024
+Full Payment Due: April 30, 2025

 Click Here